rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-cloud-server-image-limitations.md

     in a successful image thanks to that cleanup operation.

 ### Windows-specific limitations

+-   Servers cannot be built from images with volumes larger than the disk size of the Cloud Server flavor selected to deploy the new server.
+For example, I/O servers cannot be built from images with system volumes larger than 40GB.

 -   If you take an image of a Windows Cloud Server that is configured to be a Domain Controller (DC), you will be unable to restore from